July B-mail 2016

 The banksia is over 40-50 million years old.
 No wonder these guys often looked so stooped with age.

-Banksia nectar makes good bush tucker, and were used by Aboriginal people for a sugar hit.
+Banksia nectar makes good bush tucker, and was used by Aboriginal people for a sugar hit.
 They sucked nectar from the flowers or swirled the cobs in water to make a sweet honey drink.

 Please Don't Feed the Animals